Actindo-AG/Documentation/Tradebyte/Integration/01_ManageTradebyteConnection.md

     ![Tradebyte connection](../../Assets/Screenshots/Channels/Settings/Connections/Tradebyte/Connections.png "[Tradebyte connection]")

-10. If necessary, continue to configure the Tradebyte connection, see [Configure the Tradebyte connection](#configure-the-Tradebyte-connection).
+10. If necessary, continue to configure the Tradebyte connection after the initial sync, see [Configure the Tradebyte connection](#configure-the-Tradebyte-connection).

 ## Configure the Tradebyte connection

-After the connection to a Tradebyte shop has been established, further settings can be configured for the connection.
+After the connection to a Tradebyte account has been established, further settings can be configured for the connection.

 #### Prerequisites

-A Tradebyte connection has been established, see [Create a Tradebyte connection](#create-a-tradebyte-connection).
+A Tradebyte connection has been established and synchronized, see [Create a Tradebyte connection](#create-a-tradebyte-connection).

 #### Procedure